Kolkata Metro: Purple and Orange Line

+Yellow Line

+Indian railways signalling system, Kavach with ATP and ATO, is planned to be used on Yellow Line.

 Public address system

 PA systems are present at all stations and their premises.
 A station master can make a necessary announcement to the passengers and staff, overriding the ongoing local announcement.
 Train PA systems are controlled by the motormen for announcements to passengers on the particular train.